The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Fixed-point Higgs potential and the properties of the ASSM fixed point

 where $\zeta_l$ are the rescaling vectors to the `ad hoc' determined eigenvector $ v^{(i)}_l$ with directions $l\subset (\mu_{\Phi}, \lambda_{\Phi, 4}, \lambda_{\Phi, 6}, \dots)$, see \cite{Kluth:2020bdv} for a detailed derivation.

 The coefficients of the weighted eigenvectors are depicted in \Cref{Fig:Eigenvalues}.
-We observe that the eigenvector $\bar\omega^{(2)}$ of the eigenvalue $\theta_2= -0.811$ has the largest overlap with $\mu_\Phi^2$.
-Indeed, solving the fixed point equation for the respective eigenfunction $\varphi_2(\bar\rho)$, we find the exact solution
+We observe that the eigenvector $\bar\omega^{(2)}$ of the eigenvalue $\theta_2= -0.811$ has the largest overlap with $\mu_\Phi$.
+Indeed, solving the fixed-point equation for the respective eigenfunction $\varphi_2(\bar\rho)$ in \labelcref{eq:Kummersol} for the exact eigenvalue $\Theta_2=-2$ with $c_2=-1/(16\pi^2)$, we find the exact solution

-so the eigenvector $v^{(2)}$ of the full solution points exactly in the $\mu_\Phi^2$ direction, as does $\bar\omega^{(2)}=(1,0,....)$.
-In turn, the numerical solution of the fixed-point equation for $\varphi_2$ and the eigenvector $\bar\omega^{(2)}$ derived from the fixed point potential $u^*$ and depicted in \Cref{Fig:Eigenvalues} also includes higher order terms.
-The latter originate in the subleading corrections in $\theta_2$ in comparison to the anomalous dimensions in the FP equation and give an estimate for the numerical accuracy of the $\theta_i$.
-These terms grow large for large $\bar\rho$ and are an additional source for the finite validity range of the current Taylor expansion observed in the fixed point potential, see the left plot in \Cref{Fig:UV-ExpandedPotential}.
+The constant comprises the overlap with the cosmological constant which is not present in $u(\bar\rho)$ with its normalisation $u(0)\equiv 0$.
+Accordingly, it should be subtracted.
+Thus, the eigenvector $v^{(2)}$ of the full solution points exactly in the $\mu_\Phi$ direction, as does $\bar\omega^{(2)}=(1,0,....)$.
+In turn, the numerical solution of the fixed-point equation for $\varphi_2$ and the eigenvector $\bar\omega^{(2)}$ derived from the fixed-point potential $u^*$ and depicted in \Cref{Fig:Eigenvalues} also includes higher-order terms.
+The latter originate in the subleading corrections in $\theta_2$ in comparison to the anomalous dimensions in the fixed-point equation and give an estimate for the numerical accuracy of the $\theta_i$.
+These terms grow large for large $\bar\rho$ and are an additional source for the finite validity range of the current Taylor expansion observed in the fixed-point potential, see the left panel in \Cref{Fig:UV-ExpandedPotential}.